pesho-ivanov/martinus.github.io/_posts/2008-01-23-recovering-from-hack.md

 **UPDATE**

 It looks like everything is back to normal again, wohoo!
-I have done a clean install with the newest release of Wordpress, and configured more strict access rights in .htaccess.
+I have done a clean install with the newest release of Wordpress, and configured more strict access rights in `.htaccess`.
 I have even found a cool looking theme that I like better than the last one :-) This version also has much better anti spam filtering.